 However, not all headphones provide the comfort required for a long-haul flight.
 It is extremely important to get a headset that won’t grip your head too tight, and also won’t pressure your ears or make them sweaty.
 That’s where these Silensys headphones come out on top.

 They have cushioned ear cups that are soft on your ears.
 Also, they are fairly lightweight, so you won’t feel any strain even after you wear them for some time.
 Of course, it’s still good to take them off every two-three hours, so you always have the same, maximum comfort.

-These headphones do a great job on a crowded and tight aircraft.
+These headphones do a great job on crowded and tight aircrafts.
 Turbulence, engine noise, murmurs, crowd noise, babies crying — all these sounds can make the flight even more uncomfortable.
 But with these noise-canceling headphones, you can avoid hearing unwanted noise and completely focus on your own media.

 Battery power is also important for Bluetooth headphones, and these can last for a very long time.
 When you’re on a long trip, you don’t have to worry — the battery can last for over 30 hours, which is more than what it takes for a plane to fly around the world.

 Long-haul flights can cause a lot of trouble for your legs, particularly if you’ve already had some problems with swollen legs or sensitive veins.